adarsh272/Vue-JS-Assignment-/README.md

 ## Deployment

-The application is deployed on [Your Deployment Platform].
+The application is deployed on Vercel + Render.

 ## Improvements